 Doing the planting

 And there is a certain art to planting vegetables.
 For example, it’s important to space out your vegetables and only plant a small amount in any designated area.
-This way, you won’t be overcome with a whole heap of vegetables in one go.
-It also gives your plants some room to spread out if they need.
+This way, you won’t be overwhelmed with a whole heap of vegetables sprouting in one go.
+From a logistical perspective, this gives your plants room to spread out over time if they need.

 Another professional gardener’s trick of the trade is to plant the taller vegetables at the back.
-There’s nothing worse than a tall edible, such as silverbeet, being at the front of the planter box and casting shadow over the other vegetables and preventing them from getting the much needed sunlight to grow and flourish.
+There’s nothing worse than a tall edible, such as silverbeet, being at the front of the planter box, casting a shadow over the other vegetables and preventing them from getting the much needed sunlight to grow and flourish.